RedPanda-08/AI-Content-Generator/README.md

 ## 🔮 Future Work

- --> Streaming AI Responses: Implement streaming for AI responses to provide a real-time, typewriter-like effect for a  better user experience.

 --> Content Calendar: Implement a visual calendar where users can schedule their generated content for future posting.

 --> Usage-Based Limits: Introduce a credit system to manage API costs and limit the number of generations per user plan.